Workout information

 Compound movements involve more muscle groups than isolation exercises, therefore you can do less exercises and train more muscles.

 Training without going near failure doesn't produce enough stress on the body to warrant adaptation.
 At least one set should go close if not to failure on each exercise.
-Doing more than 5 sets per exercise is generally not recommended.
+Doing more than 5 sets per exercise is generally not recommended(you could be doing another exercise which strengthens more muscles).

 Each exercise should include doing warmup sets of lower intensity without going near failure i.e. 60kg deadlift(warmup) then 100kg deadlift(work set).